GraphBench: Next-generation graph learning benchmarking: Abstract

 \section{Abstract}

-Machine learning on graphs has recently achieved impressive progress in various domains, including molecular property prediction and chip design.
-However, benchmarking practices remain fragmented, often relying on narrow, task-specific datasets and inconsistent evaluation protocols, which hampers reproducibility and broader progress.
-To address this, we introduce \gb, a comprehensive benchmarking suite that spans diverse domains and prediction tasks, including node-level, edge-level, graph-level, and generative settings. \gb{} provides standardized evaluation protocols---with consistent dataset splits and performance metrics that account for out-of-distribution generalization---as well as a unified hyperparameter tuning framework.
-Additionally, we benchmark \gb{} using message-passing neural networks and graph transformer models, providing principled baselines and establishing a reference performance.
+Machine learning on graphs has made substantial progress across domains such as molecular property prediction and chip design.
+Yet benchmarking practices remain fragmented, often relying on narrow, task-specific datasets and inconsistent evaluation protocols, hindering reproducibility and broader progress.
+With the recent popularity of graph foundation models, these weaknesses have become apparent, as existing benchmarks are insufficient for thorough evaluation.
+To address these challenges, we introduce \gb{}, a comprehensive benchmark suite spanning diverse real-world domains and task settings, including node-level, edge-level, graph-level, and generative tasks. \gb{} provides standardized evaluation protocols, including consistent dataset splits and metrics for assessing out-of-distribution generalization across selected tasks, as well as a unified hyperparameter-tuning framework.
+We further evaluate \gb{} with recent message-passing neural networks and graph transformer models, establishing principled baselines for future research.
 See \url{www.graphbench.io} for further details.